jrisi256/scripts/zotero_obsidian/setup_zotero_obsidian.md

 * [Dataview][https://blacksmithgu.github.io/obsidian-dataview/].
 This turns your Obsidian vault into a database which you can run queries on.
 * [Better Word Count](https://github.com/lukeleppan/better-word-count).
 This is a nice little plugin which improves upon the built-in word counter from Obsidian.
 The thing I like most about it is that it allows for tracking of other items other than words and characters (e.g., sentences).
 It also will dynamically update to keep track of the number of characters/words of highlighted sections.
 * [Excalidraw](https://github.com/zsviczian/obsidian-excalidraw-plugin).
 This is a great plugin for creating custom drawings as well as entire canvases.
+* [Citations](https://github.com/hans/obsidian-citation-plugin).
+This has replaced Zotfile + Mdnotes for me.
+It is not as feature-rich, but it accomplishes the job I want.
+Namely, it is able to easily create a note using metadata from Zotero for a specific article.

 ## Settings